-Due to the novel Coronavirus (COVID-19) pandemic that began in March 2020 and continues into 2021, Eligible Ministries throughout the United States have been forced to temporarily cancel or severely limit in-person gatherings to stop the spread of the virus.
+Due to the novel Coronavirus (COVID-19) pandemic that began in March 2020 and continues into 2022, Eligible Ministries throughout the United States have been forced to temporarily cancel or severely limit in-person gatherings to stop the spread of the virus.
 Additionally, the pandemic has resulted in a downturn in the economy, including market volatility, increased unemployment, shuttered businesses, and low interest rates.
 As a result, Eligible Ministries could experience a decline in charitable contributions, which could impair their ability to repay their Loans.
-For the year ended December 31, 2020, TSF did not have a material negative financial impact as a result of the pandemic during 2020, TSF extended payment modifications on approximately \$169,711,000 of Loans.
-Of those Loans, approximately \$109,750,000 have since returned to normal repayment status, leaving approximately \$59,961,000 of Loans on modified payment plans as of December 31, 2020.
+For the year ended December 31, 2021, TSF did not have a material negative financial impact as a result of the pandemic and saw an increase in investments and a decrease in loan delinquencies.
+Although TSF extended payment modifications during 2020, all Loans had returned to normal repayment status in 2021.